-We all like to keep our boats looking clean, neat and tidy (see also: Boat cleaning: how to care for your hull), which of course has to include the sails and any other canvas work.
+We all like to keep our boats looking clean, neat and tidy (see boat cleaning), which of course has to include the sails and any other canvas work.
 However, some of the initially more obvious routes to returning them to a sparkling clean state can create problems that shorten their serviceable life or hasten the degradation of sail shape.

 The biggest problem is that no sail, whatever the material, likes to be creased or left to flog in the wind.
 This is sure to degrade the fabric far faster than many miles with reasonably good sail trim.
 So, even if you have a small boat, don’t plan on scrunching your sails up in the bath.
 The best commercial services have sufficient space to wash the sail without it needing to be folded and are able to hang them up to dry naturally, again with no folds.
 An alternative is that offered by companies such as Wash and Waterproof, who pass sails laid flat through a giant machine that cleans them and reapplies surface coatings.